 FNAF: Help Wanted is the gold standard for comedy-horror games in virtual reality.
 The VR game puts you in the action without much of a tutorial, which can be unnerving to some players.
 Here are some helpful tips to get you started into the game:

 - Use your ears more than your hands.
-Your first instinct might be to constantly flip through rooms, but this will just waste power.
+Your first instinct might be to flip through rooms constantly, but this will just waste power.
 Instead, listen as animals approach and learn about each animal’s specific sounds.
 When needed, turn on the lights or close the door to prevent an attack.

-- The exception to the tip above is using the camera’s to track Freddy, who moves slower when he is being watched.
-Freddy can also bust through your closed door, so keeping him away is a must.
+- The exception to the tip above is using the cameras to track Freddy, who moves slower when being watched.
+Freddy can also bust through your closed door, so keeping him away is necessary.

-- At the beginning of each level, all of the animals are located on camera 1A.
+- At the beginning of each level, all animals are on camera 1A.
 We wasted a lot of power before realizing this by unnecessarily flipping through rooms too early.

 No Man’s Sky VR Tips

 - The game is presented as an open-world experience, but take the time to play through the main quest as well.
-You’ll unlock new technologies and objects which make exploring fun and interesting.
+You’ll unlock new technologies and objects that make exploring fun and interesting.